Msaghu/aws-bootcamp-cruddur-2023/journal/week4.md

 - Switch over to the AWS Console and view the creation process of the database instance.
 - When the database instance has been fully created, the status will read created.
 - Click into the Database instance and in the Actions tab ***Stop temporarily***, it is stopped for 7 days (be sure to check on it after 7 days).

+# Work with UUIDs and PSQL extensions and Create a schema SQL bash script file
 ### Step 4 - Remotely connect to RDS instance
-#### Create a local Cruddur Database in PostgreSQL**
+#### Create a local Cruddur Database in PostgreSQL
-- Since RDS runs on virtual machines, we can’t log in to the OS or SSH into the Database, therefore to be able to run commands and update the Database, we need to create a local instance and update it then push the changes upstream.
 - Start up Docker compose ***(docker compose up)***, then open the Docker extension and make sure that Postgres has started up,**(we added Postgres into the Docker-compose file in the earlier weeks i.e the snippet below)**.
 ```
   dynamodb-local: